 I used the regular idli vessel and used small katoris that were greased and batter poured.
 Prepare the Idli steamer as you do regularly.

-Place these katoris into the steamer, cover the lid and steam for 15 minutes.
-Once the Sannas are steamed, remove and tilt to remove the cooked sannas.
+Place this katoris into the steamer, cover the lid, and steam for 15 minutes.
+Once the Sannas are steamed, remove, and tilt to remove the cooked sannas.

 Serve with your gravy of choice.

 You can increase the sugar added to the batter if you want it like sweet appams.